Robert Packer Hospital

 The Ambulatory Clinical Nurse Educator must have a BSN and current licensure by the Commonwealth of Pennsylvania and the State of New York as a Registered Professional Nurse.
 The Clinical Nurse Educator must have a master's degree in nursing from an accredited program or be currently enrolled in a program leading to an MSN within 1 year of employment, and be certified in Nursing Professional Development, preferred, or an area of specialty, as soon as eligible.

-A minimum of three years clinical experience and demonstrated abilities in teaching, leadership skills, and clinical nursing practice.
+A minimum of three years clinical experience in the ambulatory setting and demonstrated abilities in teaching, leadership skills, and clinical nursing practice.

 How To Apply